Cross-correlating dark sirens and galaxies: constraints on $H_0$ from GWTC-3 of LIGO-Virgo-KAGRA: Introduction

-{\it Introduction} -- Discovery of gravitational waves (GW) \cite{PhysRevLett.116.061102} by the LIGO-Virgo-KAGRA (LVK) collaboration \cite{LIGOScientific:2014pky,Martynov:2016fzi,Acernese_2014,PhysRevLett.123.231108,Akutsu:2018axf,KAGRA:2020tym} has opened a new observational window to study the cosmos using transient sources such as binary neutron stars (BNSs), binary black holes (BBHs) and neutron star black holes (NSBHs).
+Discovery of gravitational waves (GW) \citep{PhysRevLett.116.061102} by the LIGO-Virgo-KAGRA (LVK) collaboration \citep{LIGOScientific:2014pky,Martynov:2016fzi,Acernese_2014,PhysRevLett.123.231108,Akutsu:2018axf,KAGRA:2020tym} has opened a new observational window to study the cosmos using transient sources such as binary neutron stars (BNSs), binary black holes (BBHs) and neutron star black hole mergers (NSBHs).
 GW sources are uniquely accurate tracers of the luminosity distance.
 They can therefore be used to measure the expansion history of the Universe (\citet{Schutz}).
 This fact has earned GW sources the name \textit{standard sirens}.
 However, one of the key ingredients required to measure the expansion history using GW sources is an independent measurement (or inference) of the GW source redshifts.

+In the absence of electromagnetic counterparts, a promising way to infer the GW source redshifts is through spatial cross-correlation of the GW sources with galaxies {of known redshift.
+This is an application of the clustering redshift method} \citep{Newman:2008mb, Menard:2013aaa, Schmidt:2013sba} {that has also been used for the calibration of photometric redshifts for weak lensing surveys} \citep{Gatti22,Cawthon22,Rau23}, {relying on the fact that sources with an unknown redshift distribution (i.e. the GW sources) will cluster more strongly when cross-correlated with galaxies at the peak of the unknown sources' redshift distribution. }

-In the absence of electromagnetic counterparts, a promising way to infer the GW source redshifts is through spatial cross-correlation of the GW sources with galaxies.
-By using the clustering redshift of the GW sources \citep{PhysRevD.93.083511,Bera:2020jhx,2021ApJ...918...20C} or a 3D-cross correlation generalizing the Alcock-Paczynski effect \cite{Mukherjee:2018ebj, Mukherjee:2019wcg, Mukherjee:2020hyn, Mukherjee:2020mha,2022MNRAS.511.2782C}, we can measure the cosmic expansion history after marginalizing over the GW bias parameters.
-Apart from cross-correlation techniques, statistical host identification \cite{Schutz,MacLeod:2007jd,DelPozzo:2012zz,Arabsalmani:2013bj, Chen:2017rfc, PhysRevD.101.122001, Fishbach:2018gjp, Abbott:2019yzh, Soares-Santos:2019irc, Abbott:2020khf,Borhanian:2020vyr} and GW mass distribution \cite{Taylor:2011fs,Farr:2019twy, Mastrogiovanni:2021wsd,You:2020wju,Mancarella:2021ecn,Mukherjee:2021rtw,Leyde:2022orh,Ezquiaga:2022zkx} can also be used to infer redshifts for BBHs.
-However, the mass distribution of the BBHs can have intrinsic redshift dependence that influences parameter estimation, if the full mass distribution gets affected \cite{Mukherjee:2021rtw,Ezquiaga:2022zkx}.
+By using the clustering redshift of the GW sources \citep{PhysRevD.93.083511,Mukherjee:2018ebj, Mukherjee:2019wcg, Mukherjee:2020hyn,Bera:2020jhx}, we can measure the cosmic expansion history after marginalizing over the GW bias parameters {encoding the redshift evolution of the bias}.
+Apart from cross-correlation techniques, statistical host identification \citep{Schutz,Soares-Santos:2019irc, Abbott:2020khf} and GW mass distribution \citep{Taylor:2011fs,Farr:2019twy, Mastrogiovanni:2021wsd} can also be used to infer redshifts for BBHs.
+However, the mass distribution of the BBHs can have intrinsic redshift dependence that influences parameter estimation, if the full mass distribution gets affected \citep{Mukherjee:2021rtw,Ezquiaga:2022zkx}.